 Firing opportunities will include Bisque, Wood/Soda, Gas Glaze Reduction firing.
 Individuals participating in a wood firings are expected to fulfill required shifts and duties during the loading and firing.
 Please scroll down to see more info on our wood firing program

 Acceptance of an individual’s work will be reviewed on a person to person basis.

 All clay must be a Cone 10- 11 clay body.

-Select CCW glazes are included in the firing fees.
+Select CCW glazes and flashing are included in the firing fees.

 Firing Fee structure:

 Glaze and/or wood firing: Cone 10-11 8 cents per cubic inch